 Hikers can hike up to the Three Borders, Mt.
 Mojstrovka, Mt. Špik, and Mt.
 Prisojnik, take a cable car to the panoramic Mt.
 Vitranc towering over Kranjska Gora or to the nearby Mt.
 Ciprnik with views reaching far into the distance.
+Visit the scenic valleys of Vrata, Kot and Krma, which are perfect starting points for ascending the highest Slovenian peak, Mt Triglav.
 In winter, you can find 18 ski slopes, excellent ski schools, and numerous other winter activities.

 Bled is renowned for a picturesque lake with an island, but it is also a great starting point for hiking trips taking you deep into the Triglav National Park.
 Nearby, you can find Vintgar Gorge and the Pokljuka Gorge, and the Pokljuka mountainous plateau and the peaks above it are also not too far.
 Discover the kingdom of forests and mountains by hiking through its many trails for exploration.

 In the Bovec Region, you will be inspired by the primeval and remote rocky world, full of karst phenomena.
 Marked trails are suitable for advanced hikers and mountaineers as well as for those who wish to take a stroll along easily accessible trails, where they can marvel at natural wonders and cultural sites.
 Hikes on themed trails, such as the Walk of Peace and the Soča River Trail, are especially interesting.